£70,105 - £127,605 Price range

 Reviews are unanimously positive – the only reservations being the common electric vehicle bugbears, namely the car’s range and recharging infrastructure.
 Even considering this, and the car’s two-tonne-plus weight dampening the driving experience in the bends a little bit, critics have found it hard to find fault with any of the Model S’s other attributes.

 The car’s battery pack is arranged in a large, flat slab under the car, so interior room is surprisingly generous.
 It’s not the space you’ll notice first though – instead, the huge 17-inch central touch-screen display dominates the cabin, which controls more or less all of the Model S’s functions.

 The large screen may seem daunting at first, but reviewers noted that the result of having nearly everything controlled by a central interface is that there are far fewer fiddly buttons around the cabin.

 Most testers find the seats very comfortable, although side support could be better in corners, and visibility out of the rear isn’t great thanks to the car’s length, sloping roofline and large pillars.

 Because there’s no engine up front, you get a second luggage area, bringing the total to 1,795 litres.
-You do get the option of two jump seats in the boot, but they really are only suitable for the smallest of children.
+You do get the option of two jump seats in the boot, but they’re really only suitable for small children.

 The most obvious point of interest with the Model S that you don’t get in and “start it up” as you would even a regular electric vehicle – it’s ready to go when you get in.